subquery/documentation/docs/academy/herocourse/module4.md

 ::: info Note
-This is how more than 1 mapping handler can be added to a project.
-Also note that the order is important too.
+This is how more than one mapping handler can be added to a project.
+Also note that the order is very crucial.
 Otherwise you may encounter an error such as:

 ```